uphy/obsidian-reminder/docs/src/guide/set-reminders.md

 First, you have to set [Link dates to daily notes](/setting/#link-dates-to-daily-notes) option ON.

-After that, the time part of the reminder will be the link.
+After that, the date part of the reminder will become the link.

 ```markdown
 - [ ] Task 1 (@[[2021-09-15]] 20:40)